March 17, 2021

 Catch Up On Your Favorite Blogs

 Reading education blogs is a great way to stay current and learn from your colleagues.
 Like a podcast, an online blog travels well and won’t take up space in your carry-on.
-My favorite?
-You guessed it, Tchers’ Voice.
 Our blog is filled with great ideas from passionate educators just like you, and you’ll find something new just about every day.
-Writing is also a great way to reflect, learn, and share what you know, so when you’re ready to jump in… blog with us!

 There is no shortage of educator blogs.
 Here are a few others you can try: